datacarpentry/shell-genomics/_episodes/05-writing-scripts.md

 ~~~
 {: .bash}

-To move it back to your local computer, you just re-order the to and from fields:
+To move it back to your local computer, you re-order the `to` and `from` fields:

 ~~~
 $ scp <AWS instance> <local file>